AdaGold/carnival-recipes/README.md

 Before we can start putting the recipe together we need to make sure that everyone in your group is working from the same starting point and can effectively contribute to the recipe building effort.

-1. **Split into groups**: Follow your classroom instructors directions.
+1. **Split into groups**:
-   - Breakout Rooms 1,9: Aardvark
+   - Aardvark
-   - Breakout Room 2,10: Curassow
+   - Curassow
-   - Breakout Room 3,11: Gecko
+   - Gecko
-   - Breakout Room 4,12: Sloth
+   - Sloth
-   - Breakout Room 5,13: Lionfish
+   - Lionfish
-   - Breakout Room 6,14: Pangolin
+   - Pangolin
-   - Breakout Room 7,15: Rhino
+   - Rhino
-   - Breakout Room 8,16: Tarsier
+   - Tarsier

-1. **Fork the activity repo**: One person in your group should fork the [carnival-recipes](https://github.com/AdaGold/carnival-recipes) repo and then add everyone else as a collaborator.
+2. **Fork the activity repo**: One person in your group should fork the [carnival-recipes](https://github.com/AdaGold/carnival-recipes) repo and then add everyone else as a collaborator.
     - To add collaborators, go to **Settings** --> **Manage access** --> **Invite teams or people**
     - Invite collaborators will need to accept the invitation.
-1. **Clone the forked repo**: Everyone in your group should clone the forked repository.
+3. **Clone the forked repo**: Everyone in your group should clone the forked repository.
     - Check that you have the proper remote (and not the AdaGold remote) by typing `git remote -v` in the terminal.

-2. **Find your recipe scrap**: Each group is assigned six(6) or seven(7) recipe scraps, located in the `/scraps` directory, that should all be part of the same recipe.
+4. **Find your recipe scrap**: Each group is assigned six(6) or seven(7) recipe scraps, located in the `/scraps` directory, that should all be part of the same recipe.
 You can split these scraps up amongst your group however you wish.

-3. **Add your recipe scrap**: Copy the contents of your recipe scrap into the recipe file and then add and commit your changes to the recipe file.
-After completing this step each person in your group should have **different** content within the recipe file in their local repository.

-**Do not** push your changes to GitHub yet!
-If you're finished early with this step help your groupmates.

 ### Building the recipe

 Once everyone in your group has completed the baseline setup instructions above you're ready to start building the recipe together.

-Because each member of your group now has a different version of the recipe file in their local repository, building the complete recipe by merging those versions together will result in merge conflicts.
-To handle those merge conflicts sensibly your group should use the following process to construct the final recipe file:

-1. Each person on a team will create a branch with `git checkout -b BRANCH-NAME`, selecting their own branch name based off the recipe scrap they have, and commit the changes they have made to the recipe.
+1. **Create your branch**: Each person on a team will create a branch for themselves.
+Use `git switch -c BRANCH-NAME` to create the branch.
+Replace `BRANCH-NAME` with a name based off the recipe scrap you have.
+2. **Add your recipe scrap**: Copy the contents of your recipe scrap into the recipe file and then add and commit your changes to the recipe file.
+After completing this step each person in your group should have **different** content within the recipe file in their local repository.
-1. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
+3. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
-1. Each team member will open a **pull request** trying to merge their branch on github into `main`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
+4. Each team member will open a **pull request** trying to merge their branch on github into `main`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
     - To make the PR against your team members forked respository and not AdaGold, we will need to change the base repository
     - If there is a report of a merge conflict you will need to:
        - Pull the current state of main into **their feature branch** with `git pull origin main`